cmalinmayor/ultrack-i2k2024/tutorial/installation.md

     ```

     If you successfully activated the environment, you should now see
-   `(ultrack-i2k2024` to the left of your command prompt.
+   `(ultrack-i2k2024)` to the left of your command prompt.

-4. Install the additional workshop dependencies with the commands below.

-   For the plugin template:

-    ```bash
-    pip install -r requirements.txt
-    ```

-5. Test that your notebook installation is working.
+4. Test that your notebook installation is working.
 We will be using notebooks
    for interactive analysis.
 Enter the command below and it should launch the
    `jupyter lab` application in a web browser.
 Once you've confirmed it
    launches, close the web browser and press `ctrl+c` in the terminal window to